 Luce is a 125 acre lake at the mouth of Clarks Fork Canyon.
-It has Rainbow trout in excess of 20 inches.
+It has Rainbow trout 14" to 17".
 It is surrounded by beautiful scenery and abundant wildlife.
 This lake resulted in locals coining the phrase, "beetle mania!"

 To view fishing pictures from Luce Lake and Hogan reservoir click here.

 These two 1000 acre reservoirs just west of Meeteetse are loaded with fish from 16" to 22".
 Most of the fish are Yellowstone cutthroats.
 These crystal clear lakes are fed from snow melt and produce some of the healthiest most beautiful cutts around.
 The scenery is as spectacular as the fishing.
 The fishing is just as good as Yellowstone Lake in the park used to be.
 Fishing from the banks can be very productive but float tubes and pontoon boats can give you an edge.
 Interestingly, not many people fly fish these lakes.